redpanda-data/connect/website/docs/components/inputs/blob_storage.md

 ## Downloading Large Files

 When downloading large files it's often necessary to process it in streamed parts in order to avoid loading the entire file in memory at a given time.
 In order to do this a [`codec`](#codec) can be specified that determines how to break the input into smaller individual messages.

-By default, the `timeout` parameter is set to 0 seconds, which disables timeouts on the Azure Storage side.

 ## Metadata